Subliminal Probing for Private Information via EEG-Based BCI Devices: Evaluation

+After confirming that the subliminal responses can indeed be reliably detected using our EEG setup, we now evaluate the attack that subliminally probes for user's private information.
+The adversary trains the classifier on supraliminal data acquired during user's calibration, and then uses the classifier on the subliminal data acquired while the user is performing a different task.
+From a machine learning perspective, this is a challenging task, as the classifier needs to generalize from one domain to another.

-After we have confirmed that the BLR classifier works, we run the actual attack on the data that is acquired from the Video Sequence 1.
-To carry out the attack, we use the BLR classifier that has been trained on the first counting sequence.
-We take the EEG data recorded while the user watches the video.
-From this data, we extract all epochs triggered by hidden images of Barack Obama, all epochs triggered by the blurry image and equally many epochs taken from random frames where the video was not manipulated.
-This defines three classes which we call `Obama', `Blur', and `Blank'.
+\myparagraph{Setup} During training, the BLR classifier was provided with data from Counting I, as was described in Section~\ref{ssec:classifierValidation}.
+For testing, we extract all epochs triggered by hidden images of Barack Obama, all epochs triggered by the unknown face, and equally many epochs taken from random frames where the video was not manipulated.
 Again, we let the classifier output a score for each epoch of this dataset.
 Recall that, based on the training data used, this score outputs the classifier's belief that the user has `counted' the respective stimulus.
 Even though the user did not actively count the target stimulus (she should not even realize that it is on the screen), the classifier is searching for the same artifacts in the EEG signal.

-As in the counting experiment, the prediction of the classifier is the candidate stimulus that gets the highest average classifier score.
+As in the counting experiment, the final output of the classifier is the candidate stimulus that gets the highest average classifier score.
 This time, there are three possible outcomes.
-Since we assume that all our users know Barack Obama, we can compare the classifier output against this ground truth.
-We depict the prediction statistics in Figure~\ref{fig_count_face_stats}.
-For 18 users the classifier predicted the correct answer.
-For 5 users, BLR predicted `Blur' and for 4 users BLR predicted `Blank'.
-From a machine learning perspective, it appears that the attack works, as the classifier is able to distinguish a relevant stimulus from irrelevant stimuli.
-From an attacker's perspective, we now know that the user very likely recognizes Obama.
+Since we assume that all participants recognize an image of Barack Obama, we can compare the classifier output against this ground truth.